Opening a gym requires serious work. Hiring trainers to gain customers and renting space can feel as scary as jumping off a cliff into the unknown.

 Investing in quality gym management software will save your staff hours of back-end labor every week, optimize your business and allow you to offer a more personalized, responsive service to your members.

 Look for a system incorporating lead management, automated billing, membership management, and staff management.
-It should also have a mobile app and integrate with your website.
+It should also have a mobile app and integrate with your website builder.
 You should expect to pay around $175 monthly for good gym management software.

 Before letting customers in, you must ensure that your business and yourself are protected against any accidents or injuries on the property.
 The best way to do this is by getting insured.